 Please visit the student aid website for detailed information: https://studentaid.ed.gov/sa/types/loans

-A statement of the requirements for the return of FSA funds when a student withdraws from school, information about any refund policy with which the school must comply, and the requirements for officially withdrawing from the school:
+To view important information regarding the requirements for the return of FSA funds when a student withdraws from school, information about any refund policy with which the school must comply, and the requirements for officially withdrawing from the school, visit the Tuition Refund Policy section of our University catalog.

 Enrollment in Study Abroad Programs – Financial Aid Eligibility: